NullBrunk/nullbrunk.github.io/astro-initial/src/content/work/PHPChat.md

 img_alt: An image of a php webchat
 description: An interactive WebChat in PHP and JS
 tags:
+  - AJAX Request
+  - PHP-native
+  - Vanilla JS
   - Rest-API
-  - AJAX
-  - Vanilla JS
-  - PHP-native
+  - Dynamic
 ---